neondatabase/neon-postgresql-expert/markdown/guides.md

 ```
 Feature branch created!
 Branch ID: br_cool_darkness_12345
-Connection string: postgres://ep-cool-darkness-12345.us-east-2.aws.neon.tech/feature/auth-system?sslmode=require
+Connection string: [encrypted]
 Testing branch created!
 Testing branch ID: br_wispy_cloud_67890
 ```

 If you check your Neon Console now, you'll see two new branches have appeared in your project.
-The connection strings shown in the output are ready to use in your applications - you can connect to these branches just like any other Postgres database.
+The connection strings are stored securely in Alchemy's encrypted state, but can be used by your application when needed.

 ## Automating branch cleanup